Chapter 2:

 Kimberlain’s scream tore through the forest.

-Above them, sparrows bore witness.
+Above them, sparrows once again.
 They saw two points below, black and amber, darting between the trees.
-The gator-wolf was closing in despite its bulk.
-Trembling hands rummaged her pockets—then froze.

 The ring… it’s not here.

-Then on the snow she lay, eyes to the gray skies.
-She almost died.
+On the snow she lay, eyes on her shaking, blood-smeared hands raised to the sky.
+I almost died.
 She wasn’t sure how to feel, but she did know what to ask.
-Has Walter truly abandoned her?
+Has he truly abandoned her?
 Where was he when she needed him the most?
-I almost died.
-She thought of the fact many, many times.
-Her lips trembled as she sniffled; eyes glinted with tears she refused to let go.
+I almost died and he wasn’t there.
+The fact echoed endlessly.
+Her breath grew short and shaky; eyes glinted with tears she refused to let go.
 No champion cries.

-The wind shifted.
+The air shifted.
 A visage peered into view.
 Not tall.
 Not skinny.
 About her size.
 Unfamiliar.
-She scratched eyes.
-Blinked a few times.
+She rubbed eyes.
+Blinked a few.
 Slowly, she sat up—

 —and saw a boy.